rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 passwd youruser
 ```

-and add your user to the sudoers group:
+And add your user to the sudoers group:

 ```
 usermod -aG wheel youruser
 ```

 At this point, you should be able to SSH into the container using either the root user or your user from your workstation and entering a password.
 Make sure that you can do that before continuing.

 ## SSH for root and Your user

-In this procedure, the root user (at minimum) needs to be able to SSH into the container without entering a password.
-This is because of the `lsyncd` process we will be implementing.
+In this procedure, the root user (at minimum) needs to be able to SSH into the container without entering a password; this is because of the `lsyncd` process we will be implementing.
 We are assuming here that you can sudo to the root user on your local workstation:

 ```
 sudo -s